-Students will be eligible to participate in co-curricular activities if they meet the following requirements (these activities include Student Ambassadors, Student Council, drama performances, clubs, and athletics):
+Students will be eligible to participate in co-curricular activities if they meet the following requirements:

 - 1. Must be enrolled as a current student with all enrollment forms, athletic forms, and obligations met through the Admissions, Athletic, and Business Offices. - 2.
 Must be a student in academic and behavioral good standing. - 3.
 A student who is suspended from school may not participate in practices or games during the period of suspension.
 The Administration reserves the right to extend suspension from participation in activities depending on the severity of the discipline issue. - 4.
-A student whose GPA falls below the minimum standard of 2.0 or is failing any course at mid-quarter report or the end of the quarter, will not be eligible to participate in the next two games or for two weeks of games/activities, whichever is longer.
+A student whose GPA falls below the minimum standard of 2.0 or is failing any course at semester report or the end of the quarter, will not be eligible to participate in the next two games or for two weeks of games/activities, whichever is longer.
 The student may participate in practice even though they are ineligible for games/activities.